silviot/edx-platform-wiki/Internationalization-and-localization.md

+_This page is intended for site developers.
+For coding help, please see [this](https://github.com/edx/edx-platform/wiki/i18n-Coding-Guidelines) page._

 We are currently hosting all translations of Open edX framework on www.transifex.com.
 Please feel free to make translation contributions there.

 You should also join the [openedx-translation](https://groups.google.com/forum/#!forum/openedx-translation) Google Group.